Psalm 102 – Afflicted, But Full of Trust

 And the kingdoms, to serve the LORD.

 a.
-This will be written for the generation to come: God’s goodness to Zion and the whole earth will be a testimony for the future, so that a people yet to be created may praise the LORD.
+This will be written for the generation to come: God’s goodness to Zion and the whole earth is a testimony for the future, so that a people yet to be created may praise the LORD.

 iii.
 “Nothing is more tenacious than man’s memory when he suffers an injury; nothing more lax if a benefit is conferred.
 For this reason God desires lest his gifts should fall out of mind, to have them committed to writing.”
 (Le Blanc, cited in Spurgeon)

 iv.
-This is an interesting suggestion: that God considers and plans for those yet to be created.
-We don’t enter into the consciousness of God when we are conceived in our mother’s womb, but when we are conceived in the heart and mind of God.
+The idea that God considers and plans for those yet to be created is an interesting revelation.
+We don’t first enter into the consciousness of God when we are conceived in our mother’s womb, but when we are conceived in His heart and mind.

 · To see (viewed the earth).